 CPU/memory/disk utilization by fleet lets you dig deeper into how your fleet uses resources over time, and also lets you consider requested resources from your clusters in addition to allocatable resources and actual usage.
-Each panel shows a graph of your fleet-aggregated CPU, memory, or disk usage over the last seven days, with the following information displayed as separate lines:
+Each panel shows a graph of your fleet-aggregated CPU, memory, or disk usage over the time period you have chosen, with the following information displayed as separate lines:

 - Allocatable: The amount of the resource that is allocatable across your fleet cluster nodes

 - Requested: The amount of the resource that containers across your fleet have requested

 - Used: The actual amount of the resource that your containers used

 To see details for a given point on the graph, scroll across the graph to the time that you are interested in (for example, a visible spike in actual usage on the graph).
 The allocatable, requested, and actual resource usage information for that time is displayed.

 To toggle the display of one or more of the lines in the chart, click the relevant metric or metrics below the graph.

 The next row shows your fleet's Top CPU/memory/disk utilization by cluster, letting you quickly see which specific clusters are the biggest users of their allocatable resources.
 Each panel lists your top clusters in order of utilization (highest first).
 For each cluster, you can see both a graph of their usage of the resource, and an average of their resource usage relative to their allocatable resources over the chosen time period.
 This view can help you, for example, to see clusters that are overutilized.
 Clusters that don't have enough resources available might not be able to schedule Pods.

 Click on name of the clusters that you're interested in to see more details.
 In the cluster overview, you can drill down further by clicking View more details in GKE to see additional node, workload, and service details in the GKE dashboards.